kjell/mcn-2020-git-haiku/index.md

-The summer grasses.
+The first day of the year:
-chirping, keeps the autumn gay
+There's no sign that can foretell
-and gazes at the moon.
+Stabs the darkness